hatari/hatari/readme.txt

 The WinUAE CPU core can be enabled by toggling the ENABLE_WINUAE_CPU variable in the Hatari CMake configuration (e.g. with the interactive "ccmake" program).
+Alternatively, you can run "./configure --enable-winuae-cpu", which will run cmake with the correct parameters.

 The plan is to eventually (in the next version) have WinUAE CPU core enabled by default and deprecate the "old" UAE CPU core, but currently